theforeman/theforeman.org/_posts/2020-12-24-how-to-start-with-foreman.md

 hosts first, unless you plan to provision hosts as the first step.

 Once you create the unmanaged host, you can work with it in the UI.
-Navigate to *Hosts -> All Hosts* page and see the entry with name my-first-host.
+Navigate to *Hosts -> All Hosts* page and see the entry with the name my-first-host.
 You can click Edit button and fill in more information about the host.
-Clicking on it's name takes you to its detail page.
+Clicking on its name takes you to its detail page.

 <p float='left' align='center'>